-We will be posting a video below shortly that explain the D’Alembert System and how to play it in roulette.
-Please make sure you also read the notes at the bottom of the video before you use this system.
+Please make sure you read these notes before you use this system.
 There is also a reverse variation of this system: the Reverse D’Alembert.

 Quick Guide to the D’Alembert System:

 - Increase your bet by 1 if you lose